Deadrick99/Deadrick99/README.md

 ### Hi there 👋, my name is William Simmons
-#### I am a recent graduate of ETSU
+#### I am a Software engineer at Siemens
+#### I received my bachelors in CS from ETSU in Dec 2022 and am current pursueing my masters in CS at ETSU
+#### I have a Professional certification in functional safety from TUV SUD
- I love learning about new web frameworks and ultimately all aspects of web development!
+ I love learning about new techonology.
+I have recently developed an interest in neovim and machine learning and am investigating those areas.

  I am constantly learning and trying to be a better version of who I was yesterday!

-Skills: REACT / JS / HTML / CSS / TAILWINDCSS / NODE / EXPRESS

-- 🔭 I’m currently working on an employee scheduling app to solve a problem my manager is having.
-- 🌱 I’m currently learning JSON WEB TOKENS / AUTHENTICATION & ATUHORIZATION
+Skills: C#, C++, XML, NUnit, TMS, Git, Python, Agile, Scrum, Azure devops

 - 😄 Pronouns: HE/HIM